 In summary, there is a lot more than can be done and would need to be done before we can tackle the challenge of closing the loop in the fashion world.
 The more companies that follow the example set by retail brands like H&M, the more likely that saving money and resource in this industry may be achieved.

-Recycling 1 glass bottle will power a computer for 25 minutes
+Recycling 1 glass bottle will power a washing machine for 10 minutes